Anti-nuclear movement in California: 1970s and 1980s

 As the anti-nuclear movement grew in California, some scientists and engineers began supporting the positions of the activists.
-They were influenced by the ecology and free speech movements that had inspired activists and had impacted the public consciousness.
-Californian's for Nuclear Safeguards would succeed at placing Proposition 15 on the June 1976 ballot which would have banned new facilities and put additional safety requirements on operating reactors.
-The initiative failed to pass with millions of dollars spent by the nuclear industry to influence the outcome.
-However, as a result of the publicity which included the resignation of three General Electric nuclear engineers, the state legislature passed a moratorium on further nuclear development until a permanent solution to high level waste was in place.
+They were influenced by the environmental and anti-Vietnam War movements that had inspired activists and had impacted the public consciousness.
+Californians for Nuclear Safeguards succeeded in placing Proposition 15 on the ballot in June 1976, which would have banned new nuclear power plants and put additional safety requirements on operating reactors.
+The initiative failed to pass after the nuclear industry spent millions of dollars to influence the outcome.
+However, as a result of the increased attention on safety issues, which included the resignation of three General Electric nuclear engineers, the California state legislature passed a moratorium on further nuclear development until a permanent solution to high level waste was in place.

-The discovery of a fault near General Electric's Vallecitos Nuclear Center near Pleasanton resulted in the Nuclear Regulatory Commission closing the facility in 1977.
+The discovery of an earthquake fault near General Electric's Vallecitos Nuclear Center near Pleasanton resulted in the Nuclear Regulatory Commission closing the facility in 1977.

 Anti-nuclear groups campaigned to stop construction of several proposed plants in the 1970s, especially those located on the coast and near fault lines.
 These proposals included the San Joaquin Nuclear Project, overwhelmingly rejected by Kern County voters in March 1978 by a 70–30% margin.
-A few months later, the proposed Sundesert Nuclear Power Plant was refused a permit by the California Energy Commission, who, a year before the Three Mile Island accident, refused to allow the San Diego Gas & Electric Company to begin construction of the Sundesert units in the "absence of federally demonstrated and approved technology for permanent disposal of radioactive wastes".
+A few months later, the proposed Sundesert Nuclear Power Plant was denied a permit by the California Energy Commission, which refused to allow the San Diego Gas & Electric Company to begin construction of the Sundesert units in the "absence of federally demonstrated and approved technology for permanent disposal of radioactive wastes".